ProMatrix Technology

 ProMatrix targets the early phase of wound healing and is designed to provide optimal properties to promote a regenerative type of tissue healing response.

 The formation of new tissue naturally starts through the growth of progenitor cells around the wound.
-ProMatrix supports the migration of these progenitor cells into the scaffold framework, which thus creates the provisional structure for new tissue formation.
+ProMatrix supports the migration of these progenitor cells into the scaffold framework, which are guided by the provisional structure to organise new tissue formation.

 Key properties of ProMatrix